Defender Brittan Walley and forward Pilar Torres add more depth to the Lion lineup in 2016.

 Student-Athlete reception prior to the 2013 Undergraduate Commencement Ceremonies

-Myers has been a mainstay of the LMU coaching staff for nearly two decades, as 2014 will mark her 18th season with the LMU women's soccer program.
+Myers has been a mainstay of the LMU coaching staff for two decades, as 2015 will mark her 20th season with the LMU women's soccer program.

 Myers has been a key part of the Lions' success, helping the program to its first NCAA College Cup appearance in 2002 and consistently signing some of the best recruiting classes in the nation.
 The 2006 entering class was ranked 28th nationally by Soccer Buzz, giving LMU one of the top 50 incoming classes for the fifth straight year, and followed through with the program's second NCAA tournament berth in 2006.